 What Is the Best Natural Gas Stock To Invest In?

 If you’re looking for the single best position in the natural gas industry, well, it may not be a natural gas stock at all.
 The First Trust Natural Gas ETF (FCG) is a natural gas exchange-traded fund that tracks the ISE-Revere Natural Gas Index.
-Investors in this fund own a little bit of 49 different energy stocks, including several of those listed above.
+Investors in this fund own a little bit of 51 different stocks, 98.95% of which are energy stocks, according to Yahoo Finance.
 So if you want to participate in the natural gas industry but don’t want to have to decide on a single stock, this might be worth a look.

 Whether you choose a specific natural gas stock — or two, or three — or decide to invest in an ETF, adding natural gas positions to your portfolio could be a wise move.